oracle/node-oracledb/doc/src/user_guide/tracing.rst

     const result = await connection.execute(`SELECT . . .`);

-While the connection is open the attribute values can be seen, for example with SQL*Plus::
+While the connection is open, the attribute values can be seen, for example with SQL*Plus::

     SQL> SELECT username, client_identifier, client_info, action, module FROM v$session WHERE username = 'HR';